 I plugged the gap around the bathroom plumbing so no more snakes could come in, if that's how he got in.

-If it had been a venomous snake, I would have calmly (yeah, right!) driven to the same hospital, kept my bitten hand below the level of my heart, and hope like hell they had antivenom there.
+If it had been a venomous snake, I would have calmly (yeah, right!) driven to the same hospital and hope like hell they had antivenom there.

 One of many sayings to help you remember if what you are seeing is a coral snake is: